 A local business, on the other hand, faces different challenges.
 Sometimes they can’t expect to pull candidates regionally, let alone nationally or internationally.
 Setting hiring goals which fairly represent your community and customers is a good start.
-Holding hiring managers accountable for diversity hiring within their ranks is actionable.
+Holding hiring managers accountable for diversity recruitment within their ranks is actionable.
 This must be a company-wide initiative to be successful.

-Having trouble finding qualified diversity hires?
 You may have to invest in creative solutions.
 Whether it be college and or work experience, there may not be sufficient minority candidates to meet your hiring needs because they have not and will not have the opportunity unless you create it.

 Implementing diversity training programs for women and people of color, especially in skilled labor, is an incredibly successful way to invest in the future of your company’s culture and sustainability.
 This is especially applicable to tech companies.
 And if done correctly, you will have an unrivaled source of qualified candidates already loyal to your company.